 An Agriprotein factory can process 250 tonnes of organic matter each day, equivalent to about 90,000 tonnes per year.
 This volume of material produces 5000 tonnes of MagMeal, 2000 tonnes of MagOil and 20,000 tonnes of MagSoil.

 The carbon impact of switching from fish meal, the predominant source of feed in the aquaculture industry, to insect meal is estimated as much as an 80% reduction.
 A strong contributor to this is the localised nature of insect meal production that uses feedstock from nearby sources, compared to the thousands of kilometres between remote fishing grounds and the eventual points of use in fish farms in the US, Europe and Asia.
-The environmental cost saving has been estimated as $2000/tonne.
+The environmental cost saving has been estimated as US 2000/tonne.

-However the greatest impact could be in helping preserve wild fish stocks.
-According to the WWF, two-thirds of the world’s fish stocks are either fished at their limits or overfished.
+However, the greatest impact could be in helping preserve wild fish stocks.
+According to the WWF, two-thirds of the world’s fish stocks are either fished to their limits or overfished.
 What’s more, fish used to produce fishmeal are mainly from lower food chain species, removing them reduces the food supply for larger species such as cod and tuna.
 Providing an insect meal alternative can help mitigate this - at full capacity one Agriprotein factory can replace the need for 15 million wild fish.